netguru/sticky-parallax-header/README.md

 # Introduction

 <p align="center">
-  Stickyheader.js is a simple React Native library, enabling to create a fully custom header for your iOS and Android apps.
+  `react-native-sticky-parallax-header` is a simple React Native library, enabling to create a fully custom header layout for your iOS, Android and web apps.
 </p>

 <div align="center">
   <a href="#Docs">Documentation</a> &nbsp;|&nbsp; <a href="#Preview">Preview</a> &nbsp;|&nbsp; <a href="#Installation">Installation</a> &nbsp;|&nbsp; <a href="#Contributing">Contributing</a> &nbsp;|&nbsp; <a href="#Contributors">Contributors</a>
 </div>

-<h1 id="Docs">Documentation</h1>
+## Documentation <a name="Docs"></a>
 Read the full Docs at: <a href="https://netguru.github.io/sticky-parallax-header/">https://netguru.github.io/sticky-parallax-header/</a>

-<h1 id="Preview">Preview</h1>
-<h2> Features </h2>
+## Preview

-Stickyheader.js ships with 3 different use cases for sticky headers and a possibility to create fully custom header!
+Sticky Parallax Header ships with 3 different use cases for sticky headers and a possibility to create fully custom header!

 |                     Tabbed Header                      |                     Avatar Header                      |                      Details Header                      |
 | :----------------------------------------------------: | :----------------------------------------------------: | :------------------------------------------------------: |